 Overwhelmed with all the things you have to do to get ready for your twins?
-Get my preparing for twins checklist so you don’t overlook important tasks.
+Check out this preparing for twins checklist so you don’t overlook important tasks.

 Everything moves pretty quickly in a twin pregnancy, don’t you think?

-For one thing, we only find out later that we’re having twins.
+For one thing, we only find out later that we’re having twins in the first place.
 While I knew I was pregnant for a few weeks, I didn’t realize I was carrying two until my first doctor’s appointment confirmed it.

-And second, a twin delivery usually comes sooner than a singleton one.
-I was given only until 38 weeks to deliver, and even then, still gave birth a few weeks earlier.
-Other moms deliver even earlier still due to the type of twins they have or complications that came up.
+Second, a twin delivery usually comes sooner than a singleton one.
+I only had up to 38 weeks to deliver, and even then, still gave birth early.
+Other twin moms deliver even earlier still due to the type of twins they have or complications that come up.

 Preparing for twins checklist

 Rather than scrambling to discover what I needed to do and when, I wrote it all down and ticked them off as I got them done.
 If anything new came up, I simply added it to the list to make sure I didn’t lose sight of it.